SonderMind's mission is to redesign behavioral health to become more accessible, approachable, and utilized.

 • How might we make the portal more integrated into a provider's process?

-We also received feedback that a lot of the details required on the submission forms typically doesn’t change from appointment to appointment.
-To streamline the submission process, we made all fields auto-filled based on the last claim, with an option to edit as needed.
+We recommended that all fields auto-filled based on the last claim, with an option to edit as needed.

-One of the cases where processing errors occurred is when a client's information was outdated.
+One of the leading causes of processing errors was when a client's information was incorrect.

 As a next steps, we'd love to explore the whole eco-system of client / provider interactions to identify more ways to use e-mail and SMS to help streamline the billing process.